Terror at Red Wolf Inn: Cast

-Critical reception
+Production

+The Los Angeles Herald Examiner attributes three Californian locations for the filming, that took place in 1972: Montecito, Piru and Redlands.

+Release

+The film was oriignally released under the title The Folks at Redwolf Inn.
+It opened in Louisville, Kentucky on September 13, 1972, and in Madison, Wisconsin on September 28, 1972.
+It was released in Buffalo, New York on October 25, 1972.
+It was re-released in September 1973 in the United States with an R-rating.

+The film later screened as Terror at Redwolf Inn in 1975 and 1976.

+Reception

+Gregg Swem of the Courier Journal felt the film was poorly shot and criticized the performances, but conceded that "the one saving grace of this misadventure is a little suspense, handled well at times by director Bud Townsend."

 TV Guide awarded the film one out of four stars, but added that it is a "gruesome parody...Creepy and witty in all the right spots, [Terror at Red Wolf Inn] is no masterwork, but it does have some merit as part of the subgenre of family horror."
 Film critic James Arena wrote of the film: "Packed tighter than a sardine can with cannibalism innuendos, some of this movie's dialogue [feels] a wee bit redundant.
 The most disturbing thing about it [is] watching the innkeepers' deplorable table manners at meal time."

 Leonard Maltin awarded the film one-and-a-half stars out of four, writing that it "Predates other cannibalism efforts, and doesn't take itself that seriously."
 Roger Ebert chose it as one of his Dogs of the Week on "Sneak Previews"; the movie that Ebert saw was released under the title "Terror House".

-Influence
+Legacy

 The film has been noted by film scholars such as John Kenneth Muir as an early example of horror-comedy with its "light, almost tongue-in-cheek approach to the gruesome material."
 The narrative set-up in which the protagonist is tricked into winning a fake vacation was an influence on I Still Know What You Did Last Summer (1998).